Skip to content

 Emergency Assistance for Single Mothers in Georgia

-Last updated: May 20, 2026
+Last updated: June 20, 2026

 Bottom line

 If you are a single mother in Georgia and need emergency help, start with the problem that cannot wait: food, shelter, power, safety, medical care, child care, or income.
 Georgia does not have one single emergency grant for every need.
-Help usually comes through DFCS benefits, local nonprofits, Community Action agencies, 211, food banks, legal aid, housing access points, or safety hotlines.
+Help usually comes through DFCS benefits, local nonprofits, Community Action agencies, 211, food banks, legal aid, housing access points, schools, clinics, or safety hotlines.

 If you need help today